 Natural melanin is what determines our skin, hair, and eye color.
 It also naturally protects our skin by absorbing or blocking the sun’s UV rays.
 When the rays are absorbed or blocked, the DNA of our skin cells cannot be damaged and can potentially prevent us from getting skin cancer.
 However, overexposure to these harmful UV rays requires additional protection with the use of a broad spectrum sunscreen.

-?
+How Sunscreen WorksSo you are probably wondering how does spf work?
 Broad-spectrum sunscreen protects your skin against both UVA and UVB rays.
 The FDA recommends the use of an SPF minimum of 15.
 However, “Dermatologists recommend using a sunscreen with an SPF of at least 30, which blocks 97 percent of the sun's UVB rays.
 Higher number SPFs block slightly more of the sun's UVB rays, but no sunscreen can block 100 percent of the sun's UVB rays.”

 In order to minimize penetration of these harmful rays, minimize sun-related skin disorders and uneven skin tones, applying sunscreen should be incorporated into your daily skincare routine,

 not just when you are going to spend the day at the beach or an outdoor sporting event.
 Additionally, and especially if you are outside for an extended time, sunscreen should be re-applied throughout the day to ensure protection.